Saskatoon Berry Galette

 This summer my mom sent me home with some packages of homemade Saskatoon Berry Pie Filling that she made, and one day when I opened my freezer I saw them sitting there right next to the puff pastry. *insert dessert lightbulb* So I unthawed both and made this galette, and it was delicious.
 I mean just look at it.

-- Berry Filling: you can use either flour or corn starch as a thickener.
+- THICKENER: You can use either flour or corn starch as a thickener.

-- Filling: f you think that there might be too much filling for the pastry, don’t add it all.
-Use any remaining filling to add on to a scoop of ice cream!
+- PIE FILLING: If you think that there might be too much filling for the pastry, don’t add it all.
+Eat any remaining filling with a scoop of ice cream!

 Saskatoon Berry Galette